aileen-byte/Team14/personal statements/Phillippa.md

 # Debugging
 ### After Pipelining
 During the debugging stage of the project, I focused on integrating all modules into the pipelined CPU and ensuring they worked correctly together under Verilator.
 A large amount of time was spent resolving structural issues, such as inconsistent module naming, missing files (e.g., `ME_WR_Reg`), incorrect port widths, and implicit nets created by typos like `ALUoutW` vs. `ALUOutW`.
 I also identified several wiring errors inside `top.sv`, particularly around PC control, instruction memory routing, and control-signal propagation between pipeline stages.

 Many warnings—undriven signals, unused nets, width mismatches, and asynchronous/synchronous reset conflicts—helped uncover hidden design defects that weren’t caught by the unit testbenches.
 After cleaning these up, I corrected the testbench by removing leftover VBuddy calls so that it compiled and ran fully within the Verilator environment.
 Once the CPU executed the full F1 program successfully, I confirmed the behaviour visually using GTKWave, inspecting PC progression, instruction flow, and stable control signals across the pipeline stages.
 This debugging phase improved my understanding of how small structural mistakes cascade through a pipelined CPU, reinforcing the importance of consistent naming, complete default assignments, and careful pipeline wiring.

-## **2. Forwarding Unit Not Correctly Integrated**
+## **2. Forwarding Not Correctly Integrated**

 Another major issue was the incomplete or incorrect wiring of the **Forwarding Unit**.
 Although the logic for detecting data hazards was partially implemented, the ALU inputs were not properly multiplexed based on `forwardA` and `forwardB`.
 As a result, dependent instructions would read stale register values instead of the most recent results from EX/MEM or MEM/WB.